ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.0.48 (2019-07-25)
 * (sbormann) Datapoint BATTERY can now be a level - the battery-empty-icon will be shown if value is less than 10%.
-* (sbormann) Added additional colorspaces for hue lights (RGB, RGBW, RGBWWCW, RGBCWWW, Milight-Hue, RGB Hue Only).
+* (sbormann) Added additional color spaces for hue lights (RGB, RGBW, RGBWWCW, RGBCWWW, Milight-Hue, RGB Hue Only).
 * (sbormann) Added Garage Door.

 ### 0.0.47 (2019-07-22)
-* (sbormann) Added targetValueId inside custom datapoint configuration dialog which allowes to have different datapoints vor actual value and for target value.
+* (sbormann) Added targetValueId inside custom datapoint configuration dialog which allows to have different data points vor actual value and for target value.
 * (sbormann) Added invert-flag inside custom datapoint configuration dialog.

 ### 0.0.46 (2019-07-20)